Instruction for Trainees

 Step 3 – The feedback givers who are providing written feedback should handover the completed forms to you as the trainer.
 The trainee should not collect the feedback forms from the feedback givers.

-Step 5 – The Medical Education Resource Centre (MERC) of the PGIM will collate the feedback received by a particular trainee and send you and the Board of Study copies of the analysis.
+Step 4 – The Medical Education Resource Centre (MERC) of the PGIM will collate the feedback received by a particular trainee and send the Board of Study copies of the analysis.
 You as the trainer can choose to provide feedback to the trainee depending on the analysis.